jonananas/tdd-the-database/readme.md

 ## Installation
 Import as a maven project into your favorite IDE and you should be up and running!
 You need JDK1.8+ to build though.
 If you are using JAVA_HOME, make sure it is pointing at a JDK1.8.

+## Flyway branch
+This branch uses Flyway to update the schema.
+EACH STEP IN KATA SHOULD RENDER A NEW MIGRATION VERSION!
+Flyway integrates easily with JDBC, for example you can use a DataSourceProvider to inject datasource after flyway has migrated it.
+With JPA it's not that easy.
+In <http://www.hascode.com/2013/04/easy-database-migrations-using-flyway-java-ee-6-and-glassfish/#Persistence_Layer__JPA> a Singleton is used which collects the datasource and migrates it, not sure if that's safe and if it would work with letting JPA validate the schema.
+The singleton doesn't help when TDD:ing the solution either, we need a way to access the datasource preferably before JPA get's hold of it.
+That does not seem to be possible in production, but when testing we simply let Flyway access the datasource before creating EntityManager.

 ## Rules
 * Take baby steps: